Jan Hendrik Scheltema: Family

 J. H. Scheltema was the youngest child of Lieutenant-Colonel Nicolaas Scheltema (1810–1901) and his second wife Anna Maria Scharp (1819–1887) of The Hague, Netherlands, who had six children together, four surviving to adulthood, two girls and two boys.
 The family also lived in Haarlem and Rotterdam and moved to Gouda when Jan Hendrik was fifteen years old.
 His elder brother Petrus Herman first became an Architect, then Editor and Director of an architectural magazine and then Chief-overseer of palaces in the Hague.
 He was married to Casimira Arendsen Hein.
-The family names Scheltema, Scharp and Arendsen Hein are listed on the List of Dutch patrician families.
+The family names Scheltema, Scharp and Arendsen Hein are on the List of Dutch patrician families.